 Complete Supply Chain Visibility

-When applied beginning at harvest, freshness management solutions, like Zest Fresh, can provide grocers with complete supply chain visibility.
+When applied beginning at harvest, freshness management solutions, like Zest Fresh for Produce, can provide grocers with complete supply chain visibility.
 For example, they can know with confidence about the freshness of the produce they’re receiving from suppliers.

 Take, for example, the case study above.
 A retailer would certainly prefer produce matching the profile on the right where every pallet of romaine was delivered with at least 28 days of remaining shelf-life compared to the challenge of receiving produce that varied from one to 15 days – and so would their customers who expect consistent quality and freshness from their preferred grocery store.
 Digitally-derived data and cloud-based analytics systems make this level of visibility possible and these systems can be integrated with warehouse management and ERP systems to simplify order fulfillment and prioritize and direct shipments so that every pallet is received with sufficient freshness to meet the grocer’s requirements.